RealJeeshop/jeeshop/README.md

 # Modules
 TODO
 # Deployment
-Jeeshop components can be deployed to any Java EE 7 compliant server.
+Jeeshop components can be deployed to any Java EE 7 compatible server.
-## Wildfly 8 configurations
+## Wildfly 8 configuration
 ### Datasource
 The following XA datasources are currently used by jeeshop modules and have to be created in server configuration
 * UserDS